 “One of the great things about attending deliveries at the Richland Hospital, is that it is a special event for the family as well as for me and for our staff.
 We really look forward to being a part of this exciting time in patients’ lives.
 We have 12 hour nursing shifts to maintain consistent nursing care and we have the patient’s own doctor attend the delivery instead of using an on-call system.
 This means we are not some big hospital that does deliveries like factory work; we work to keep it special.”

 Doctor–Patient Relationship is Key to Michelle Cosgrove

-Dr. Christine Richards was relatively new to Richland Medical Center when Michelle decided to give her a try ten years ago.
+Dr. Christine Richards was relatively new to Richland Hospital when Michelle decided to give her a try ten years ago.
 “I really liked how she related to me,” Michelle said.
 “Over the years, we have developed a relationship and I know that I can talk with her about anything.”